Quick Answer: Is Talcum Powder Safe?

 No, talcum powder is generally NOT recommended for babies.
 While nani-dadi ke zamane mein baby powder was a staple after every bath, modern pediatricians advise against using it.
-The fine particles can be inhaled by your baby, potentially causing respiratory problems.
-Don't worry - there are many safer alternatives to keep your baby's skin dry and rash-free!
+The fine particles can be inhaled by your baby, potentially causing serious respiratory problems.
+There are many safer alternatives to keep your baby’s skin dry and rash-free!

 What Causes Concern About Talcum Powder?